BIAOXYZ/myNotes/programming_notes/tech_essay/k8s/k8s_others/kubectl_patch.md

+# patch service

-# patch service from clusterIP to NodePort
+## patch service from clusterIP to NodePort

 Updating running Kubernetes resources from the kubectl commandline using the patch command https://technology.amis.nl/2019/03/26/updating-running-kubernetes-resources-from-the-kubectl-commandline-using-the-patch-command/